grayresearch/CX/CHARTER.md

-and software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and coexist harmoniously.
+and software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and harmoniously.

-Operationally, the *CX Mux* extension, API, and ABI enable software to *discover* that a CX is available, to *select* it as the hart's current CX, to *select* the hart's current CX *state context*, to *issue* its custom instructions, and to *signal* errors; and then discover that a second CX is available, select it, and issue its custom instructions.
+*CX Multiplexing:* Operationally, a *CX Mux* extension, and CX API and ABI, enable software to *discover* that a CX is available, to *select* it and to *select* its current CX *state context*, to *issue* its custom *CX instructions*, and to *signal* errors; and then discover that another CX is available, select it, and issue its instructions.
 And so forth.

-*Stateful extensions:* CX instructions may access a hart's current CX's current state context.
-CX instructions are the only means to access CX state, providing CX isolation, providing composition invariance.
-A CX state context may include *CX-scoped* CSRs.
-There may be any number of state contexts, per CX, per system, with an arbitary, dynamic, software managed hart-to-CX-context mapping.
-All stateful CX extensions implement (extend) the *CX State* extension, providing uniform means of CX-scoped CSR access, and state context management, enabling a CX-aware operating system to initialize, save, and reload *any* CX state context.
+*CX State Contexts:* CX instructions may access the current CX's current state context.
+CX instructions are the only means to access CX state.
+A CX state context also has *CX-scoped* CSRs *(CXRs)*, accessed by uniform CXR instructions.
+There may be any number of state contexts, per CX, per system, with an arbitrary, dynamic, software managed hart-to-CX-context mapping.
+All stateful CXs implement the *CX Context CXRs* enabling uniform OS CX context management.
+There is a privileged access control mechanism to efficiently grant/deny access to CX contexts by less privileged software.

-The optional hardware interfaces provide reuse of composable extension unit (CXU) *implementations* (which may be RTL modules).
-They support automated composition of a DAG of CPUs and CXUs into one system.
+*Modular Hardware:* The *CX Unit (CXU) logic interface (CXU-LI)* allows reuse of modular hardware implementations.
+It provides automated composition of a DAG of CPUs and CXUs into one system.
 Each CXU implements one or more CXs.
 In response to a CX instruction, a CPU delegates the instruction to the hart's currently selected CXU.

-The extension and interfaces must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries, composable hardware, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), frugality, security, performance, and longevity.
+*Tenets:* The extension and interfaces must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries, composable hardware, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), frugality, security, and longevity.
 In particular:

-1. *Composability:* The behavior of a CX or CX library does not change when combined together with other CXs or ordinary *non-composable* custom extensions (NCXs), or their libraries, in one system.
+1. *Composability:* The behavior of a CX or CX library does not change when used with other CXs.

-2. *Conflict-freedom:* Any CX may use any of (possibly a *CX subset* of) the custom-\* opcode instructions, without conflict with other CXs or NCXs.
+2. *Conflict-freedom:* Any CX may use the *CX subset* of the custom-\* opcode instructions, without conflict with other CXs or ordinary non-CX custom extensions.

-3. *Decentralization:* Anyone may define, implement, and/or use a CX without coordination with others, and without resort to a central naming or numbering authority.
+3. *Decentralization:* Anyone may define or use a CX without coordination with others, and without resort to a central authority.

 4. *Stable binaries:* CX library *binaries* compose without rewriting, recompilation or relinking.

-5. *Composable hardware:* An extension may be implemented by a reusable CX hardware unit (CXU).
-Adding a CXU to a system does not require modification of other CPUs or CXUs.
+5. *Composable hardware:* Adding a CXU to a system does not require modification of other CPUs or CXUs.
 A CXU *may be* implemented in a nonproprietary HDL such as Verilog.